stahlfaust/stahlfaust.SIT.Co-op.Server/README.md

 <br>
 <br>

-1. Make new folder in your root directory: `C:\SIT`
+1. Make a new folder in your root directory: `C:\SIT`

 2. Go to your `Escape from Tarkov` default installation path: *Usually* `C:\Battlestate Games` and copy the `EFT` folder to the folder you just made